benyap/firestore-backfire/README.md

 To create a data source and make it useable with **Firestore Backfire**, follow these steps:

-1. Create at least one of:
+1. Create at least one of the following:
    - A class that implements the [IDataSourceReader](src/data-source/interface/reader.ts) interface
    - A class that implements the